 Based in the bustling city of Leeds, this team has survived all the twists and turns of the soccer world.
 A model of resilience, the club climbed to the Premier League from the EFL Championship in the 2019-20 season, further cementing its reputation on the national stage.

 Leeds United’s emblem is a beacon of identity for its loyal fans.
 It is a harmonious combination of yellow and blue, forming a shield that radiates tradition and modernity.
-In the center of the shield, the abbreviation “LUFC” gracefully emerges in a smooth cursive font.
+In the shield’s center, the abbreviation “LUFC” gracefully emerges in a smooth cursive font.
 A striking element of the logo is the white rose of York, an emblematic symbol reflecting the region’s deep history and pride.

 Leeds United’s emblem is a visual narrative.
 It weaves together the club’s journey, connection to the city of Leeds, and an unwavering commitment to footballing excellence.